-At Ormiston Sir Stanley Matthews Academy, we’re committed to preparing each student for their life beyond education.
-We ensure students have access to impartial careers advice and have access to employers who can help them consider their future options.
+At Ormiston Sir Stanley Matthews Academy, we’re committed to preparing each student for life beyond education.
+We ensure students have access to impartial career advice and have access to employers who can help them consider their future options.

-Students continue with this in Year 8 investigating possible career routes and matching skills and qualities to suitable occupations.
-Stereotyping is addressed in each year group to ensure all students are aware and fully embrace the importance of equal opportunities.
-A Year 8 Careers Fair is delivered for students to assist in Option Choices
+Students continue with this in Year 8, investigating possible career routes and matching skills and qualities to suitable occupations.
+Stereotyping is addressed in each year group to ensure all students are aware of and fully embrace the importance of equal opportunities.
+A Year 8 Careers Fair is delivered for students to assist in Option Choices.

-Year 11 have a planned Careers Management Programme that is completed throughout the year.
-This includes investigating post 16 options, a Careers Fair is held in conjunction with Year 11 Parents’ Evening, this gives students the opportunity to speak to various professionals and organisations, in order to help with their post 16 choices.
-Students are regularly given open day information during assembly and form time and are invited to attend workshops and presentations with outside speakers regarding various post 16 routes.
+Year 11 has a planned Careers Management Programme that is completed throughout the year.
+This includes investigating post-16 options; a Careers Fair is held in conjunction with Year 11 Parents’ Evening, which allows students to speak to various professionals and organisations in order to help with their post-16 choices.
+Students are regularly given open-day information during assembly and form time and are invited to attend workshops and presentations with outside speakers regarding various post-16 routes.

-An assembly is delivered to Year 11 students about Apprenticeship opportunities and information is given as to where additional information can be accessed.
-All Year 11 students will have a 1:1 careers meeting with either our Careers Adviser or an Assistant Principal.
+An assembly is delivered to Year 11 students about Apprenticeship opportunities, and information is given as to where additional information can be accessed.
+All Year 11 students will have 1:1 careers meetings with either our Careers Adviser or an Assistant Principal.

 At OSSMA, we use Unifrog, which is an online careers platform that provides students with a variety of skills, knowledge-based and explorative tasks to support their careers knowledge.
 All students will have a login for the platform, and they are encouraged to discuss this with their parents/carers.
 Unifrog will be used with all the different age groups, and interaction tasks will be set regularly for students to complete and will be monitored by the pastoral team.